 - Your grades are bad and you don’t meet NCAA or NAIA requirements

-- You need to improve athletically, but are good enough for NJCAA
+- If you need to improve athletically, but are good enough for NJCAA

 - You started the recruiting process late and there are no more scholarships available at the NCAA and NAIA level